russelsantos19/100-days-of-code/log.md

 **Thoughts**:   I'm so excited this week.
 I want to deploy my current project on the web but I'll rest early today to change my routine time from night to morning.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 28: July 21, 2020 Tuesday

+**Today's Progress**: Today I redesign my project and add some icon on the side menu and the definition will appear when you click on it.
+I spent only two hours today.
+I learn a lot and enjoy it.

+**Thoughts**:   I'll upload my vets stem on netlify.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)